Skip to content

 YearEvent

-1920sTank tops become popular as a part of one-piece swimsuit for both men and women.
+1920sTank tops become standard as part of one-piece swimsuits for both men and women.

-1940sTank tops become popular with women as casual wear.
+1940sTank tops gain popularity with women as casual daytime wear.

-1980sTank tops become a popular fashion item, especially among athletes and celebrities.
+1980sTank tops become a fashion essential, particularly among bodybuilders, surfers, and celebrities.
+The “muscle shirt” variant reaches peak cultural prominence.

 Tank Tops Becoming Popular with Women in the 1940s